 Management of MG may include:

-- Acetylcholine esterase (AChE) inhibitors/Cholinesterase inhibitors, drugs that improve nerve and muscle communication and improve muscle strength.
-These are the primary treatment for MG.
+- Acetylcholine esterase (AChE) inhibitors/Cholinesterase inhibitors—drugs that improve nerve and muscle communication and improve muscle strength by increasing the amount of acetylcholine at the neuromuscular junction; primary treatment for MG.

-- Thymectomy, the removal of the thymus gland, may be performed when a thymoma is present.
-This can reduce symptoms and in some cases may resolve them.
+- Thymectomy— the surgical removal of the thymus gland; may be performed when a thymoma (generally benign tumor of the thymus) is present.
+This can reduce symptoms and, in some cases, may resolve them.

-Other types of treatments are available to manage MG.
+Other types of treatments are available to manage MG, to suppress the immune response and/or remove or block autoantibodies in the blood.
 For additional details on these, visit the Treatment for MG page on the Myasthenia Gravis Foundation of America web site.

 Newborns that acquire MG symptoms from their mothers must be closely monitored for a couple of weeks until the influence of the mothers' antibodies subsides.

-People's treatment needs will vary over time.
-Those affected should work closely with their health care provider to determine the treatments appropriate for their changing health status.
+A person's treatment needs will vary over time.
+Those affected should work closely with their healthcare provider to determine the treatments appropriate for their changing health status.